ollienunn/Quiz-Assessment-/ReadMe.txt

-The quiz is seperated into 3 categories
+There is only 1 requirement you need to have pip installed for the text effect in the terminal The quiz is seperated into 3 categories
 There are rules:
 No looking up the answers (its ok to get it wrong)